-They should also understand the needs of their company, the team as a whole, and individual staff members.
+They should also understand their company’s needs, the team as a whole, and individual staff members.

 It’s a manager’s responsibility to make the best decisions in any given situation.
-So they should be persuasive, positive, and have confidence in their decision-making and management abilities.
+So they should be persuasive, positive, and confident in their decision-making and management abilities.

 3. Innovative Thinking

 Nobody is capable of digesting monotonous training sessions.
 Repetitive classes make people tired and bored.
 A good manager should know how to make learning interesting.

 Good managers should work on their innovative thinking and teaching skills.
 This will help them keep things fresh and maximize their chances of holding their audience’s attention.

 Try to draw inspiration from all around.
 Make the most of the resources available.
 Think differently and push the boundaries of creativity in your teaching.
 Try using different formats, and make your training sessions fun.